asthakriti/QueueCTL/DECISIONS.md

   Works across any number of terminals.
 Limitation: only tracks one worker process per PID file.
 For multiple workers, would need per-worker PID files.

+**Multi-worker threading note:** When `--count N` is used, signal handlers are registered only on the main thread.
+Python restricts `signal.signal()` to the main thread — worker threads inherit graceful shutdown through the shared `self.running = False` flag checked in their loop.

 ---

 ## 5. Priority Queues — What Would Change?